 Communicating often, in different forms, and at all levels, gives people a chance to digest the chance, as questions, and give feedback regarding the change and the message that is being put out by the organization.

 It is also important that the communication comes from a leader or a person in power.
 A CEO or president.
 This gives the stakeholders and employees more faith in the change due to the credibility of the person it is coming from.

+Another step in communication is if you can train the trainers, or early adopters, so that there can be an internal moral and attitude shift within the organization.
+With peer to peer mentorship, you can take the approach of not only top down, but bottom up.
+Change is easier when everyone ‘buys into’ the process, and people don’t feel that they are just being ‘told’ what is happening.
+If everyone is part of the change, then accepting it and adjusting to it, is more successful.

 In Closing